 The showcerts flag appended onto the openssl s_client connect command prints out and will show the entire certificate chain in PEM format, whereas leaving off showcerts only prints out and shows the end entity certificate in PEM format.
 Other than that one difference, the output is the same.
 The returned list of certificates by the server when using the showcerts flag is not a verified chain and is returned in the same order the server sent them.

 While most examples you find test port 443, this will work with other ports as well.
 For example, testing SSL configuration on an active directory or open ldap host works the same, just specify the port, commonly 636.
 To show the server certificates on the AD (Active Directory) or ldap server, run the following command:

 After showing the certificates returned by openssl s_client connect, decode the certificates for more information about each section of the certificate with our Certificate Decoder tool.

 openssl s_client -starttls

 Adding the -starttls flag to your openssl s_client -connect command will send the protocol specific message for switching to SSL/TLS communication.
-Supported protocols include smtp, pop3, imap, ftp, xmpp, xmpp-server, irc, postgres, mysql, lmtp, nntp, sieve and ldap.
+Supported protocols include smtp, pop3, imap, ftp, xmpp, xmpp-server, irc, postgres, mysql, lmtp, nntp, sieve and active directory and ldap.
 For the ldap example:

 openssl s_client -connect ldap-host:389 -starttls ldap